boonsuli/trailerplan_auth_py/README.md

 - replace the exiting user model by another one

 In this project, we choose the second solution.
 The user's passwords stored in the standard python way (django.contrib.auth.hashers.PBKDF2PasswordHasher) .
-It not need to specify in the settings because it is by default.
+It's not need to specify in the settings because it is by default.

 ## 6.1.
 Settings
 In the app settings, the user model replaced by a custom model: